bogadrian/Schwarz-NodeJs-Assesment/README.md

-An Assesment app for an ipotetic Schwarz company.
+An Assesment app for an hypothetical Schwarz company.

 #Imagine you are a company that wants to ship their goods to Schwarz.